Walther Penck: Landform associations

 Penck thought earths surface could be divided into three types of regions each with an own landform association.
 First there were regions of grossfalt and general doming, then there were regions of pure doming, and at last there were regions of stability.

 Criticism and legacy

 William Morris Davis, a friend of Penck's father, criticized the theories Walther Penck outlined in Die Piedmontflichen des südlichen Schwarzwald.
 Geographer Martin Simons claimed in 1962 that Davis misunderstood and mis-translated parts of the paper leaving a distorted view of Penck's ideas among later workers.
 Simons therefore does not consider Davis an adequate critic of Penck's work.
 Other factors detrimental to an understanding of Penck's ideas include his early death and his confusing writing style.
-Albrecht Penck did is not known to have publicly taken any stance for or against his son's theory.
+Albrecht Penck is not known to have publicly taken any stance for or against his son's theory.
 Douglas Wilson Johnson, a coastal geomorphologist and staunch supporter of Davis, criticized Penck's theory harshly as: